 1. Benedict Mason‘s Meld

-Written for the geometry of the Royal Albert Hall, this 2016 work by the British composer Benedict Mason saw 144 musicians placed throughout the building with precise maps and instructions.
+First on our list of classical music inspired by architecture: written for the geometry of the Royal Albert Hall, this 2016 work by the British composer Benedict Mason saw 144 musicians placed throughout the building with precise maps and instructions.
 Every part of the auditorium – including the boxes – and the corridors outside were used during the 45-minute work, as the singers and instrumentalists moved from level to level in carefully choreographed fashion, performing from memory and co-ordinated by electronic click tracks piped into their ears.

 Read: 5 composers with unexpected hobbies